Keyhole filled with a colorful grid mosaic against a purple background

 TLDR

-The biggest word in your word cloud is usually the wrong priority.
+The biggest word in your word cloud is often the wrong priority.
+In fact, word clouds are often misleading full stop.

 Word clouds measure frequency, not impact.

-• Quantify exact NPS/CSAT impact for every theme
+• Quantifing exact NPS/CSAT impact for every theme

-• Build hierarchies that expose root causes hidden under vague keywords
+• Building theme hierarchies that expose root causes hidden under vague keywords

-• Layer segments to show which customer groups feel it most
+• Builds customer Ssegments to show which customer groups feel it most

 Word clouds are everywhere in customer experience reporting.